Last verified: 17 days ago

 What the Science Says

-Sugar cane fiber is the indigestible plant material left over after extracting juice from sugar cane (Saccharum officinarum).
-Like other dietary fibers, it is believed to add bulk to stool, support regular bowel movements, and potentially feed beneficial gut bacteria as a prebiotic.
-General fiber research suggests benefits for digestive health and blood sugar management, but no clinical trials specific to sugar cane fiber were available to confirm these effects at any particular dose or timeframe.
+Sugar cane fiber is the indigestible plant material extracted from sugarcane stalks, often a byproduct of sugar processing.
+Like other dietary fibers, it is generally understood to add bulk to stool, support regular bowel movements, and potentially feed beneficial gut bacteria.
+However, no clinical trials from the provided data confirm specific health benefits unique to sugar cane fiber compared to other fiber sources.

 What It Doesn't Do